Do You Qualify for Weight Loss Surgery?

 Cons: If the battery completely drains, a doctor has to reprogram it.
 Side effects can include nausea, vomiting, heartburn, problems swallowing, belching, mild nausea, and chest pain.

-Risks: Infection, pain at the implantation site, or other surgical complications.
-The procedure has a low rate of serious complications.
+Risks: Infection or pain at the implantation site.
+The device has a low rate of serious complications.

-NOTE: This procedure is not endorsed by the American Society of Metabolic and Bariatric surgery (ASMBS).
-Because of this, centers accredited by the American College of Surgeons Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) must obtain institutional review board (IRB) approval before performing them.
+NOTE: The vagal blockade is not endorsed by the American Society of Metabolic and Bariatric Surgery (ASMBS).
+Because of this, centers accredited by the American College of Surgeons Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) must get institutional review board (IRB) approval before implanting these devices.

 Which Weight Loss Surgery Is Best?

-The ideal weight loss surgery depends on your health and body type.
+The ideal weight loss surgery for you depends on your health and body type.

 For instance, if you are very obese, or if you have had abdominal surgery before, simpler surgeries might not be possible.
 Talk with your doctor about the pros and cons of each procedure.